xXAI-botXx/CPP/README.md

  }
  ```

+ <br><br>

- The dynamic array (std::vector) is also a very useful datatype.
+ The dynamic array (std::vector) is the modern standard array, which should always be prefered over the C-Style array.
 The vector is a list, with no fixed size.
  ```c++
  #include <vector>